adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

 The existing branches in the compiler for "arbitrary self types" already emit excellent diagnostics.
 We will largely re-use them, with the following improvements:

-- In the case where a self type is invalid where it doesn't implement `Receiver`, the existing excellent error message will be updated.
+- In the case where a self type is invalid because it doesn't implement `Receiver`, the existing excellent error message will be updated.
-- An easy mistake is to implement `Receiver` for `P<T>` without specifying that `T: ?Sized`. `P<Self>` then only works as a `self` parameter in traits `where Self: Sized`, an unusual stipulation.
+- An easy mistake is to implement `Receiver` for `P<T>`, forgetting to specify `T: ?Sized`. `P<Self>` then only works as a `self` parameter in traits `where Self: Sized`, an unusual stipulation.
 It's not obvious that `Sized`ness is the problem here, so we will identify this case specifically and produce an error giving that hint.
-- There are certain types which feel like they "should" implement `Receiver` but do not: `*const T`, `*mut T`, `Weak` or `NotNull`.
+- There are certain types which feel like they "should" implement `Receiver` but do not: `Weak` and `NotNull`.
 If these are encountered as a self type, we should produce a specific diagnostic explaining that they do not implement `Receiver` and suggesting that they could be wrapped in a newtype wrapper if method calls are important.
 This will require `Weak` and `NonNull` be marked as lang items so that the compiler is aware of the special nature of these types.
 (The authors of this RFC feel that these extra lang-items _are_ worthwhile to produce these improved diagnostics - if the reader disagrees, please let us know.)
 - Under some circumstances, the compiler identifies method candidates but then discovers that the self type doesn't match.
 This results currently in a simple "mismatched types" error; we can provide a more specific error message here.
 The only known case is where a method is generic over `Receiver`, and the caller explicitly specifies the wrong type:
     ```rust
     #![feature(receiver_trait)]